MicrosoftDocs/entra-docs/docs/identity/users/directory-self-service-signup.md

 ## Terms and definitions

-* **Self-service sign-up**: This is the method by which a user signs up for a cloud service and has an identity automatically created for them in Microsoft Entra ID based on their email domain.
+* **Self-service sign-up** is the method by which a user signs up for a cloud service and has an identity automatically created for them in Microsoft Entra ID based on their email domain.
-* **Unmanaged Microsoft Entra tenant**: This is the tenant where that identity is created.
+* **Unmanaged Microsoft Entra tenant** is the tenant where that identity is created.
 An unmanaged tenant is a tenant that has no Global Administrator.
-* **Email-verified user**: This is a type of user account in Microsoft Entra ID.
+* **Email-verified user** is a type of user account in Microsoft Entra ID.
 A user who has an identity created automatically after signing up for a self-service offer is known as an email-verified user.
 An email-verified user is a regular member of a tenant tagged with creationmethod=EmailVerified.

 ## How do I control self-service settings?